Optimal Functional Bilinear Regression with Two-way Functional Covariates via Reproducing Kernel Hilbert Space: Discussion

 \section{Discussion}

 This article studies the problem of regression of a scalar response on a two-dimensional functional predictor, which when observed on 2D grid becomes a matrix predictor.
 We propose a functional regression model where the two-dimensional coefficient function is assumed to adopt the form of a product of two 1D coefficient functions.
-We offer an iterative strategy for the circumstance when the two-dimensional coefficient function can be well approximated by the sum of a few products, which implies low rank for matrix coefficient matrix.
+We offer an iterative strategy for the circumstance when the two-dimensional coefficient function can be well approximated by the sum of a few products, which implies low rank for the matrix coefficient.
 We estimate the model via an innovative penalized approach and compare the penalized approach with the approach of regression on two-dimensional PCs and other methods.
 We show that the misalignment issue of the PC regression remains as in the 1D FLR case.
 Even if misalignment does not occur, the penalized approach still performs better than the PCR approach because of further shrinkage.
 Moreover, the penalized approach also exhibits a huge computational advantage.
 Real data application further demonstrates the ``stableness'' and smoothness of the penalized approach.

 There are a few meaningful directions for future extensions.
 The first is to rigorously understand Model \eqref{eqn:2dflr-2} with multiple terms, such as how to determine the optimal $R$.
 Empirically, one can choose this tuning parameter via cross-validation or similar approaches.
 Theoretically, this is a challenging topic worth studying further.
-The second one is to extend from scalar-on-matrix functional regression to scalar-on-tensor functional regression, under which case, a careful design of the penalty function is necessary.
+The second one is to extend from scalar-on-matrix functional regression to scalar-on-tensor functional regression, which takes the form of multilinear instead of bilinear.
+In this case, a careful design of the penalty function is necessary and our work sheds light on this direction.
 The LIDAR task in Appendix \ref{sec:rd lidar} intrinsically requires such an extension to consider time, spatial range, and wavelength as a three-dimensional predictor.
-The third one is to extend from a linear model to a generalized linear model for classification and other purposes.
+The fMRI data intrinsically requires such an extension to deal with four-dimensional functional input, corresponding to 3D brain and 1D time.
+The third one is to extend to a generalized linear model for classification and other purposes.
 For example, one may want to classify whether a person has Alzheimer’s disease based on the fMRI data, which has spatial and temporal smooth input.